 Commissioner Kramer said that he believes all we are doing today is recessing this hearing to a further date.
 Ms. Brewer indicated confirmation.
 Chair Hege said but we are not going to have public testimony other than in writing until that time.
 Commissioner Kramer agreed.
-Chair Hege reminded people to send their comments to the Planning Department - they can copy the Board , too.
+Chair Hege reminded people to send their comments to the Planning Department - they can copy the Board, too.

-Chair Hege recessed the hearing for Ordinance 20-001 to be continued on October 21, 2020 at 10 a.m.
+Chair Hege recessed the hearing for Ordinance 20-001.
 He said we are going to move on to our next ordinance.
+Ms. Clark requested a 2 minute break.